renovatebot/renovate/docs/development/issue-labeling.md

 - core functionality (`core:`)

 The majority of issues should have at least one of those labels.
-These labels should also map approximately to our semantic commit scopes.
+These labels should also map approximately to our Conventional Commit scopes.

 ## Basic knowledge about Renovate